salbalkus/UWL-REU-FPF/Week4-Presentation.md

 First steps
 ===========
-left: 25%
+left: 50%

-- Use CAP values to perform a hierarchical clustering on the mixed plots
+- Use CAP values for hierarchical clustering on the mixed plots

-- Cut the dendrogram and look at the composition of clusters
+- Cut dendrogram, examine cluster composition

-  - Take cursory glances at species composition and the size structures within clusters
+  - Species composition and the size structures within clusters

 ***